dcavalier/INST126-Project-3/README.md

 New function for each report.
 User input to decide what function/report to return.
 Loop to run through the userlogs untill it reaches the end of the log for each function.
-Depending on function decides what to read from the funciton.
+Depending on function, decides what to read from the logs.